 What Courses Can I Take?

-Seniors are able to take any course of study available, yet most retired individuals are drawn to courses to enhance their own hobbies or personal interests.
-The courses that did not seem “practical” when seeking a job are now the courses that retired individuals are enrolling and enjoying.
+Seniors can take any course of study available, yet most retired individuals are drawn to courses to enhance their hobbies or interests.
+The courses that did not seem “practical” when seeking a job are now those that retired individuals are enrolling in and enjoying.

-For example, community colleges have recently provided non-degree seeking programs in art, such as ceramics, jewelry, drawing, painting and so forth.
-Paired with this, many schools offer non-degree cooking courses, focusing in various cultures, countries, flavors, and styles of cooking.
-Most recently, physical courses, such as yoga and water aerobics, have become healthy and socially enjoyable options for senior students.
+For example, community colleges have recently provided non-degree-seeking programs in art, such as ceramics, jewelry, drawing, painting, etc. Paired with this, many schools offer non-degree cooking courses, focusing on various cultures, countries, flavors, and cooking styles.
+Most recently, physical courses, such as yoga and water aerobics, have become healthy and socially enjoyable for senior students.

 Unique Senior Programs

-Clinton, Muscatine and Scott Community Colleges, located in Iowa, are some of the schools that collaborate to offer a diverse and unique range of continuing education courses designed specifically for older students.
+Clinton, Muscatine, and Scott Community Colleges, located in Iowa, are some schools that collaborate to offer a diverse and unique range of continuing education courses designed specifically for older students.
 As the schools describe, “These classes range from gardening to history, trips, and tours to physical fitness, just to name a few.
-In addition to those classes designed just for older adults, many of our traditional Continuing Education classes will interest seniors as well.”
+In addition to those classes designed just for older adults, many of our traditional Continuing Education classes will also interest seniors.”

-In this video, Zamekio Jackson reports on community colleges having free tuition for senior citizens.
+In this video, Zamekio Jackson reports on community colleges' free tuition for senior citizens.

-Offering courses year-round, these community colleges provide both social and educational courses, some of the others which include Frisbee golf, hiking, internet surfing, the art of eating, and supermarket savvy.
+Offering courses year-round, these community colleges provide social and educational courses, some of which include Frisbee golf, hiking, internet surfing, the art of eating, and supermarket savvy.
 Paired with this, these colleges also offer tour programs, where students can go on museum, marsh, and local island tours.

 Popular Fitness Courses

-Paradise Valley Community College, of Phoenix Arizona, is one of the many colleges offering fitness programs specifically designed for senior students.
-With a wide range of course options available in fall, spring, and summer semesters, one of the most popular classes is their “Aerobics for Senior Adults.”
-This class is formatted for individuals over 55, and includes “music and class tempo […] flexibility exercises, cardiovascular conditioning, and strengthening and toning exercises.”
-Other popular group fitness courses include kickboxing, stability ball, step aerobics, low impact aerobics, boot camp, sculpt & tone, silver sneakers, and many more.
+Paradise Valley Community College of Phoenix, Arizona, is one of the many colleges offering fitness programs specifically designed for senior students.
+With a wide range of course options available in fall, spring, and summer semesters, one of the most popular classes is “Aerobics for Senior Adults.”
+This class is formatted for individuals over 55 and includes “music and class tempo […] flexibility exercises, cardiovascular conditioning, and strengthening and toning exercises.”
+Other popular group fitness courses include kickboxing, stability ball, step aerobics, low-impact aerobics, boot camp, sculpt & tone, silver sneakers, and many more.
 Fitness programs for seniors are widely available, as each college offers a unique set of courses.

 Opportunities Outside of the Classroom